Have you ever considered hiring an apprentice?

 The benefit of hiring and training an apprentice means that as a business, you’re able to create the exact position and skills you need within your organisation.

-You can implement best practices from day one through a structured training programme, eliminating the need to re-train an experienced employee (that perhaps doesn’t quite do things the way you do).
+You can implement best practices from day one through a structured training programme, instead of retraining an experienced employee.
 What’s not to like?

 Seamless people admin